 And the second team of security sent to the elevator room.
-The run in, blood everywhere and silence.
+They run in, blood everywhere and silence.
 Zombies look up.
 A beat. *ding!*

 On the subject of zombies: After the first attack by them, Dana insists on going to search for Jules.
 She opens the cabin door...only to be confronted with Matthew Buckner, who casually tosses her Jules' severed head.

-Also on the subject of the redneck zombie torture family, the scene at the cabin, right after Jules' death, b ut before the head tossing, Curt's panicked declaration to run to Marty, before clotheslining Constance...was hilarious
+Also on the subject of the redneck zombie torture family, the scene at the cabin, right after Jules' death, but before the head tossing, Curt's panicked declaration to run to Marty, before clotheslining Patience...was hilarious.

 "Good work, zombie arm."

 "Cleanse them.
 Cleanse the world of their ignorance and sin.
 Bathe them in the crimson of — am I on speakerphone?"